 Intraday trading is all about initiating and closing out your trades on the same day.
 For example, if you buy 500 shares of Reliance in the morning at Rs.920 and sell it by an evening at Rs.928, then you can book a profit of Rs.4000 (500×8) intraday.
 This trade does not result in any delivery as your net position at the end of the day is zero.
 You can also sell the stock in the morning and buy it back in the evening if you believe that the stock is likely to go down.
 In fact, if you want to short sell stocks (without delivery), then the only way you can do it in rolling settlements mode is intraday.

 The most important step for an intraday trader is selecting the stocks to trade intraday.
 You need stocks that can give movement and at the same time are predictable.
 Here are 6 such factors you should consider when you select stocks for intraday trading.

 Is the stock liquid enough?

 Market liquidity is the most important consideration when looking at a stock for intraday trading.
 After all, you do not want to enter into a position and they worry about how you are going to exit the same.
 This problem normally exists in small stocks and more of the F&O stocks and the higher end of mid-cap stocks are normally quite liquid.
 But how do you measure liquidity?
-One of the basic measures of liquidity is to view daily volumes as a proportion of market capitalization.
+One of the basic measures of liquidity is to view daily volumes as a proportion of market capitalisation.

 While there are no hard and fast rules, a minimum liquidity ratio of 10% should be the benchmark to consider a stock for intraday trading.